 What is quantitative research?

-Quantitative is the research method of collecting quantitative data – this is data that can be converted into numbers or numerical data, which can be easily quantified, compared, and analysed.
+Quantitative is the research method of collecting quantitative data – this is data that can be converted into numbers or numerical data, which can be easily quantified, compared, and analyzed.

 Quantitative research deals with primary and secondary sources where data is represented in numerical form.
 This can include closed-question poll results, statistics, and census information or demographic data.